RustCrypto/AEADs/dndk-gcm/README.md

 key commitment disabled (KC_Choice = 0) as specified in
 `draft-gueron-cfrg-dndkgcm`.

-This crate provides two fixed-nonce variants:
+This crate provides a fixed 24-byte nonce variant: `DndkGcm24`.

-- `DndkGcm24`: 24-byte nonce (recommended in the draft).
-- `DndkGcm12`: 12-byte nonce (AES-GCM compatible length).

 ## Usage